3 baby chimps abducted from animal sanctuary; abductors demanding ransom money - NewsBreak

 Meta ordered to pay $175M for patent infringement

-A federal jury on Wednesday ordered Meta, the parent company of Facebook and Instagram, to pay nearly $175 million in damages after ruling that the company infringed on two patents held by a walkie-talkie messaging app.
+Sept.
+28 (UPI) -- A federal jury on Wednesday ordered Meta, the parent company of Facebook and Instagram, to pay nearly $175 million in damages after ruling that the company infringed on two patents held by a walkie-talkie messaging app founded by a former Army Green Beret.
+The patents were...

 Comments / 0